paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-015-pension-for-non-service-connected-disability-or-death-or-for-service.md

 ### Statutory Notes

 #### References in Text
-The Social Security Act, referred to in subsec. (e), is act Aug.
+The Social Security Act, referred to in subsec. (e)(1), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
 620. Title II of the Act is classified generally to subchapter II (§ 401 et seq.) of chapter 7 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 #### Prior Provisions
 Prior sections 1601, 1602, 1621 to 1625, 1631 to 1634, 1641, and 1643, which comprised chapter 32, were renumbered sections 3201, 3202, 3221 to 3225, 3231 to 3234, 3241, and 3243 of this title, respectively.
 Prior section 1642, Pub.
 L. 94–502, title IV, § 404, Oct.
 15, 1976, 90 Stat.
 2397; amended Pub.
 L. 97–295, § 4(37), Oct.
 12, 1982, 96 Stat.
 1307; Pub.
 L. 101–237, title IV, § 423(b)(1)(A), (4)(A), Dec.
 18, 1989, 103 Stat.
 2092, directed Secretary of Veterans Affairs and Secretary of Defense to submit a joint report annually on operations of program provided under chapter 32 of this title, prior to repeal by Pub.
 L. 102–16, § 5(a), Mar.
 22, 1991, 105 Stat.
 50.